italia/docker-action-template/README.md

 # action-template for Github

-This is a template repository for [creating a Docker container action](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-a-docker-container-action). with release automation and [reviewdog](https://github.com/reviewdog/reviewdog) (linters) integrations.
+This is a template repository for [creating a GitHub Docker container action](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-a-docker-container-action).

 Click `Use this template` button to create your action based on this template.

 A sample action is to get GitHub star counts from a given repository.